Don't replace your power equipment, replace the engine!

 Lawn equipment machines, like lawn mowers and lawn tractors, have a 4-stroke vertically-mounted engine.
 That is, the engine's propeller shaft is vertically oriented and runs up and down.

-Larger pieces of work equipment like job-site generators, log splitters, and tillers has 4-stroke engines that are horizontally oriented, which means the shaft runs parallel to the ground.
+Larger pieces of work equipment like job-site generators, log splitters, and tillers have 4-stroke engines that are horizontally oriented, which means the shaft runs parallel to the ground.

 Pro Tip: An easy way to tell how the engine is oriented is to look at the pull cord and fan housing.
 If it's on top, it's a vertical engine and if it's on the side, it's a horizontal engine.
 Also, If you have to add oil directly to the gasoline, it's a 2-stroke engine.